ivysanchez/ProjectTempate/README.md

 #### Data Visualization
-* Histograms and count plots were used to visualize the distribution of each feature, providing insights into the data characteristics and potential outliers.
+* Histograms and count plots were used to visualize the distribution of each feature, providing insights into the data characteristics.
 * A bar chart was generated to display the top 13 most important features identified by Random Forest feature importance.![Unknown-3](https://github.com/user-attachments/assets/a86882ce-9e2a-4d79-a805-1d6926f4f2f3)

 * Bar charts were created to compare the performance of different models across key metrics.